|

 The change process in coaching, in essence, is a psycho-logical one and

-thus requires a specialist training and finesse on the part of the
+thus requires a specialist tools, skills and finesse on the part of the

-their performance at work, it is essential that
+significant facets of their behavior it is essential that child coaches

-change models and processes from the behavioral sciences.
-From the
+use proven change models and processes from the behavioral sciences.

-regarding how to change behavior and employ evidence proven models,
+exciting "new proven strategies" how to change behavior and

 Change Agents: